qntnet/data-relay/README.md

 into `DATA_BASE_URL` (environmental variable)  For example, if you use another port number for the data server.
-You can set this variable in your script, but don`t forget remove that code, when you will deploy your code on quantiacs.ai
+You can set this variable in your script, but don`t forget remove that code, when you will deploy your code on quantnet.ai
 ```python
 import os
 os.environ["DATA_BASE_URL"] = 'http://127.0.0.1:8000/'